mnit-rtmc/iris/docs/rwis.md

 ## JSON Data

-The `iris/rwis` endpoint contains JSON data for all weather sensors.
-The JSON is an array of weather sensor objects.
+The `iris/rwis` endpoint produces a JSON document containing an array of all weather sensor objects.

 Key          | Value
 -------------|--------------------